-The closing date for applications is: midday on 16 December 2019.
+The closing date for applications is: 5pm on 16 May 2022.

 The principles of equality and diversity are important to Quakers in Britain in all aspects of its work.
 The information you provide will help them to monitor and refine their employment practice and respond to the needs of the diverse range of people that the organisation comes in to contact with.
 All applications will be considered immediately after the closing date.